Streaming now on Amazon Prime Video

 After Truth or Dare (2018), director Jeff Wadlow has teamed up with producer Jason Blum once again for a horror film.
 This time, their wild adventure takes you to the amazing Fantasy Island, where you get to live out your wildest fantasies for two nights.
 The concept is similar to Agatha Christie’s famous mystery novel And Then There Were None but instead of being hunted one by one, guests on this island must come to terms with their deepest desires and learn to let them go.

-Be the Grinch that ruined Valentine’s Day and watch a movie that’s full of gore, action, and comedy.
-Besides that, Fantasy Island takes you on a wild adventure that treats you with wicked surprises and jump scares, and balances it out with some light-hearted moments.
+Looking for something that’s full of gore, action, and comedy?
+This movie is the perfect treat.
+Fantasy Island takes you on a wild adventure that treats you with wicked surprises and jump scares, and balances it out with some light-hearted moments.